 Views:

-Every entity lives within a logical data partition known as a scope.
-Scope is an identity namespace allowing two entities with the same unique code to co-exist within individual address spaces.
+Most entities in LUSID reside within a logical data partition known as a scope.
+A scope is an identity namespace allowing two entities with the same code to co-exist in individual address spaces.
+For more entities therefore, the scope forms part of the unique identifier along with the code.
+See identifiers for different entities.

-For example, prices for equities from different vendors may be uploaded into different scopes such as Refinitiv and Bloomberg.
+For example, quote entities for equities from different vendors can be uploaded into different scopes such as Refinitiv and Bloomberg.
 A portfolio may then be valued using either of the price sources by referencing the appropriate scope.

 Scopes can be used in a number of ways.

-• To model organisational units (think departments) in your company
+• To model organisational departments in your company.

-• To act as entitlement boundaries (people can read/write/etc all portfolios in a given scope)
+• To act as entitlement boundaries (users can be granted or denied permission to read/write all portfolios in a given scope).

-• To allow for a personal folder / research area for every user (and entitle only them to write to it as a side benefit)
+• To allow for a personal folder or research area for every user (and entitle only them to write to it as a side benefit).

 • To allow for multiple providers of the same piece of information.
-For instance, one portfolio could be provided by your:
+For instance, one portfolio could be provided by your (scopes in bold):

 • Fund Accountant [FA/myPortfolio]